bandyopd/PLScure/README.md

 PLScureEST  | Perform the semiparametric estimation methods of Lee et al. (2023+)

 <ins>**PLScureSIM**</ins>
 ```
 PLScureSIM(seed=NA, n, alpha, beta, gamma, scen=1)
 ```
-This function generates a data set according to the model under scenario I of the simulation study in Lee and Wong (2023+) that takes the arguments:
+This function generates a data set according to the model under scenario I of the simulation study in Lee et al. (2023+) that takes the arguments:
 >- `n` is the sample size
->- `gamma` is the coefficient of X
+>- `alpha` is the coefficient of X in the incidence component
 >- `beta` is the 'baseline' coefficient of Z
->- `alpha1` is an intercept added to the regression when Z is greater than the random change-point
+>- `gamma` is an intercept added to the regression when Z is greater than the random change-point
->- `alpha2` is the coefficient of Z added to the regression when Z is greater than the random change-point
->- `mu` is the mean of the change-point distribution
->- `sigma` is the standard deviation of the change-point distribution
+>- `scen` is the setting used in the scenarios in the simulation study, which takes the values 1, 2 or 3 corresponding to Scenarios I, II and III.

 Example:
 ```